Shivangani14/Sentiment-lab/README.md

-English text is scored with [VADER](https://github.com/cjhutto/vaderSentiment) (Hutto & Gilbert, ICWSM 2014).English text is scored with VADER.
+English text is scored with [VADER](https://github.com/cjhutto/vaderSentiment) (Hutto & Gilbert, ICWSM 2014).
 Hindi, Hinglish and other non-English text is routed to the CardiffNLP XLM-RoBERTa multilingual model through Hugging Face Inference Providers.
-Every result — regardless of source or engine — is normalised into the same shape and rendered by the same dashboard.

 ---

 ## Contents